 Transfer Admissions Guide

-Transfer applicants not meeting the criteria specified above will be notified that they may submit an admissions appeal to the Student Appeals Committee (SAC) for consideration.
+Applicants who do not meet the minimum admission requirement may be eligible to submit an admissions appeal to the Student Appeals Committee (SAC) for consideration.

 Required Documents for Canadian applicants